ArantxaAngulo/ArantxaAngulo/README.md

 ## Hello World 💻
 🌱 Hi, I'm Arantxa, a SWE/CS student from Mexico !
-I’m passionate about building efficient systems, continuous learning, and creating impactful solutions.
+I’m passionate about building creative solutions with code :-)

 ### 🌐 Current Projects
-- Point It: A mobile application designed to help users easily locate and navigate to points of interest (POIs).
-This app integrates with the Google Maps API to display POIs like libraries, dining spots, and recreational areas on a dynamic map
+- Point It: A mobile application designed to help users easily save, locate and navigate to points of interest (POIs)
-- Turn-Based Terminal Game: Developing a basic RPG with interactive storytelling elements
-- Minecraft Bot: Automating repetitive tasks in Minecraft with a tree-chopping bot. //PRIVATE
+- Minecraft Bot: Automating repetitive tasks in Minecraft with a tree-chopping bot

+### 🤍 Website
+- For a more in depth look at me/my life/projects, take a look [link]